 Connect with your photograph

-I thought now would be a great time to share with you a short excerpt from the epic guide.
-I cover the mechanics, human element, advanced composition, and provide tips to set you on the right path.
+I thought now would be a great time to share with you a short excerpt from our epic photography introduction.
+I cover the mechanics and thought process behind advanced photography, and provide tips to set you on the right path.

 The first excerpt is from the second chapter, The Human Element.